anm-pri/may-dev/README.md

 # may-dev
-A sample project repo for DevOps training
+#### This is a sample project create for the DevOps CI-CD pipeline session.
+This code is is being generated using `mvn archetype:generate -DgroupId=com.thinknyx.kul -DartifactId=boa-may -DarchetypeArtifactId=maven-archetype-webapp -DinteractiveMode=false`